glotzerlab/hoomd-benchmarks/README.md

 ## System size

-Each benchmark is at a fixed system size which was relevant to the research performed.
-This means that all benchmarks in this repository are strong-scaling benchmarks.
-Weak scaling benchmarks are also of interest, but those will be stored in another repository with a different database format as they require a much different setup.
+Each benchmark is either at a fixed system size relevant to the research performed.
+This means that all benchmarks in with fixed system size are strong-scaling benchmarks.
+Some benchmarks allow initializing state points with different system sizes through `init.py` and are therefore suitable for weak scaling.

 ## Run length and configuration